housam-s/Klipper-Backup-Restore-tool/README.md

 ## Instructions

 For downloading this script it is necessary to have git installed.
-If you haven't, please run `sudo apt-get install git -y` to install git first.
+If you haven't, run `sudo apt-get install git -y` to install git first.

 Assuming you already have a Github account